cucumber/docs/content/docs/guides/browser-automation.md

 # Selenium WebDriver

-WebDriver is designed to provide a simpler, more concise programming interface in addition to addressing some limitations in the Selenium-RC API.
-Selenium-WebDriver was developed to better support dynamic web pages where elements of a page may change without the page itself being reloaded.
+WebDriver is designed to provide a simpler, more concise programming interface than some other tools.
+Selenium-WebDriver better supports dynamic web pages where elements of a page may change without the page itself being reloaded.
 WebDriver's goal is to supply a well-designed object-oriented API that provides improved support for modern advanced web-app testing problems.

 [Selenium-WebDriver](https://www.selenium.dev/documentation/en/selenium_installation/installing_selenium_libraries/#_java_) can be used in multiple programming languages, including Java, JavaScript, Ruby and Kotlin.